Walking in Bangkok: River City to Yaowarat Road

 Is This Route Right for You?

-- Walkers looking for a short, structured route
+- Walkers wanting a short, easy route

-- Visitors staying near Silom or Rama IV
+- Visitors staying near Silom or Sathorn

 Local Insight

-Related Bangkok Walking and Cycling Routes
+Related Bangkok Routes